 Three days of exploring the Comanche National Grassland and surrounding areas.

-A bit too hot in the Moab area, the mountains were full of snow in immediate driving range and I just wanted to get out for a three-day weekend I had planned.
+A bit too hot in the Moab area, the mountains were full of snow in the immediate driving range, and I just wanted to get out for a three-day weekend I had planned.

-So I decided to re-calibrate, do some car camping and explore something different to the east: The Comanche National Grassland.
-A bit different from the Pawnee National Grassland to the north; the Comanche National Grassland would feature old history, canyons, petroglyphs, fossil remains and some overall interesting terrain.
+So I decided to re-calibrate, do some car camping, and explore something different from the east: The Comanche National Grassland.
+A bit different from the Pawnee National Grassland to the north, the Comanche National Grassland would feature old history, canyons, petroglyphs, fossil remains, and some overall interesting terrain.

-I did some trail restoration work there almost ten years ago and thought it would be a good place to explore some more.
+I did some trail restoration work there almost ten years ago and thought it would be an excellent place to explore some more.

 The first stop was Bent’s Old Fort near La Junta, CO.

-A recreation of a historic fort near the Arkansas River, it was an important place on the old Santa Fe Trail.
+A recreation of a historic fort near the Arkansas River, it was an essential place on the old Santa Fe Trail.

-The history buff in me found the fort and the surrounding area interesting.
-The Arkansas was the old boundary between Mexico and the US.
+The history buff in me found the fort and the surrounding area impressive.
+The Arkansas River formed the old boundary between Mexico and the US.

 After visiting the fort, my buddy Mark (who joined me for the weekend) and I made our way to the Picketwire portion of the grassland.